GilSolis/corona-virus-tracker/README.md

 # Covid-19 Tracker n Stuff

 Enables users to get up to date statistics surrounding Covid-19 in regards to number of cases and deaths broken down by location.
 Additionally, local users can view a dynamically updated data set of businesses along with their operational details.
-User can also read thoughts and prayers left by others or add a prayer of there oww in a Thoughts and Prayers social component.
+User can also read thoughts and prayers left by others or add a prayer of there own in a Thoughts and Prayers social component.

 ## Link To Application
 #TBD